pzerger/supplemental/CISSP/asset-mgmt.md

 - **Ownership**: Determining and documenting the individual or group responsible for an asset.
 Defined ownership assigns accountability for security.

+- **Lifecycle**: The process by which managers purchase, use, monitor, maintain, and replace or dispose of an asset.
+Includes multiple steps from procurement, use, supervision, and upkeep, to eventual replacement or disposal.

 - **Disposition**: The process of disposing of assets, which might include deletion, destruction, transfer, or archival.
 Controlled disposition prevents unauthorized access to old assets.